-Patrick Barry is CIO of the cyber security firm Rebyc Security, based in Charlotte, N.C.
-He suggests using a VPN to account for security vulnerabilities in today’s consumer-grade wireless devices.
+Patrick Barry, CIO of the cybersecurity firm Rebyc Security, suggests using a VPN to account for security vulnerabilities in today’s consumer-grade wireless devices.

 A VPN creates a safe channel for data transport by requiring authentication through passwords and unique ID methods for access.
-This is extremely helpful since the internet is an unsecured network.
+This is invaluable since the internet is a largely unsecured network.

-3. Know how to protect and store your files
+3. Protect and store your files the right way

 Before the internet, critical files went into a locked filing cabinet.
-Virtual storage has opened up space in your home office, but can subject those files to virtual threats.
+Virtual storage has opened up space in your home office but can subject those files to online threats.
 And, cybercriminals are no longer exclusively targeting corporate computer networks.

-Identity Theft Resource Center research revealed that in 2016, hackers keyed on smaller targets, opting for:
+Identity Theft Resource Center research revealed that in 2015, hackers began focusing on smaller targets, including: